sighupio/fury-kubernetes-logging/katalog/opensearch-triple/README.md

 - [prometheus-operator][prometheus-operator]

 > Prometheus Operator is necessary since we configure a `ServiceMonitor` to make
-> some metrics available from `elasticsearch` on prometheus.
+> some metrics available from `opensearch` on prometheus.
 Please refer,
 > [`opensearch-single](../opensearch-single/README.md#alerts) to read
 > about the available Prometheus rules.